cmpute/deadbeef-qt5/README.md

 This plugin provides a Qt interface for [deadbeef](http://deadbeef.sourceforge.net/)

 ##Install
-For installation requires Qt 4.4 or greater and DeaDBeeF 0.5.6.
+For installation requires Qt 5 and DeaDBeeF 0.5.6.

 Get deadbeef-qt sources from repository:
 ```bash